sophiaelizecruz/sophiaelizecruz.github.io/essays/looking-beyond-that-squiggly-brace.md

 ---

 <img class="ui medium right floated rounded image" src="/images/code_quality_2.png" length="800" width="1000">

->
-> "Whatever, it runs fine for now."
+> Whatever, it runs fine for now.
-> "So does a burning bus."
+> So does a burning bus.

 ## Darn!
 That One Curly Bracket!